zaxymelkt/kny/content/Systems - Demon Slayer/Breathing Styles/Historical/Sun Breathing.md

 # Overview

 A Breathing Style said to only be usable by [[Amaterasu]] herself, a divine techique.
-Sun Breathing is the father of all other Breathing Styles being unique adapted to very few individuals throughout history.
+Sun Breathing is the father of all other Breathing Styles being uniquely adapted to very few individuals throughout history.
 After the disappearance of Amaterasu — the man who taught others to use Total Concentration Breathing and to develop their own Breathing Styles — [[Kamado Techikimi]] taught the technique as a dance to his descendants, so that it would not be forgotten, this being brought on by the systematic destruction of those capable of learning the technique occured — an event known as the [[Hollowing]].

 > [!important] History Fun Fact!
 >